kiritonfan/An-interpretable-causal-variational-autoencoder/README.md

 │       └── nns/
 │           └── mask.py         #  Neural networks: Encoder/Decoder architectures
 ```

-## Acknowledgements
-This research was supported by the National Key Research and Development Program of China (NO. 22023YFC2906404) , and the Key Research and Development Program of Xinjiang Uygur Autonomous Region, China (2024B03010-3).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.